The Piazza Center for Plastic Surgery and Advanced Skin Care

 Find out what it's like to be a patient of The Piazza Center.
 Review the stories and "after" photos of some of the plastic surgery patients who've shared their experiences with us.View Stories

 Liposuction can be used to complement other surgical procedures, such as a tummy tuck or a face lift.
 I like to use liposuction for patients who would like additional contouring.
 Used sparingly in these instances, I’ve found that it can provide the finishing touch to another procedure, and can produce optimal cosmetic results.

 Will the fat return after my procedure?

 Many of my patients ask me if the fat will return to the area treated with liposuction.
-At my Austin, Texas plastic surgery center, I make it a point to tell my patients that while the fat will not return to that specific area, an unhealthy lifestyle may result in weight gain in other areas of the body.
-Liposuction is not meant to be perceived as weight loss surgery; liposuction is a way to help improve areas that are resistant to other, more traditional fat loss methods.
+I make it a point to tell my patients that while the fat will not return to that specific area, an unhealthy lifestyle may result in weight gain in other areas of the body.
+Liposuction is not meant to be perceived as weight loss surgery; it is a way to help improve areas that are resistant to other more traditional fat loss methods.

 What are some of the diet-resistant fat pockets that are treated most frequently?

 This is a great question because some of the areas where fat is hardest to lose can be the ones most easily treated with liposuction with minimal recovery.
 The area that I like to call the anterior axillary fold (AAF) is a rewarding area to treat.
 This is the stubborn area of fat located in the upper outer area of the breast that bothers patients when they wear certain dresses or tank tops.
 It takes approximately 30 minutes to treat the AAF using a tiny concealed incision.
 Another nearby area is the upper arm in which fullness is removed between the elbow and the armpit.
 This is a great area to treat in patients with good skin quality.
 The inner knees at the top of the legs, which may be treated in under 20 minutes, are really rewarding to treat as patients appreciate the contour change after surgery.